sapsan-wiki/sapsan-wiki.github.io/docs/tutorials/model_graph.md

 ## How to construct a graph of the model
 This a page describing in detail how to construct nice-looking graphs of your model automatically.

-!!! bug
-    Temporarily doesn't work due to a compatability issue between ONNX and PyTorch>=1.12.0

 ## Example

 ```python